hydux/hydux/docs/ssr.md

 ## How

-Server-Side Rendering is super simple in the Elm Architechture, because we already split init, update and view.
+Server-Side Rendering is super simple in the Elm Architechture, because we already split our code with init, update and view.

-Not like next.js, we don't need to add a conventional magic lifecycle method(`getInitProps`), because there already has a powerful `init` funciton, which contains initial model and initial command.
-What we need to do is just run initial command on the server side, and ignore it on the client side, and synchronize state on the client and server side by adding some conditional compilation.
+Not like next.js, we don't need to add a conventional magic lifecycle method(`getInitialProps`), because we already have a powerful `init` funciton, which contains initial model and initial command, what we need to do is just running initial command on the server side, and ignore it on the client side, then synchronize state between the client and server by adding some conditionals.
 Then we get an **isomorphic app** for free!

 ## Example App

-If you cann't wait, here is a [demo app](https://github.com/hydux/hydux/tree/master/examples/router-ssr) with built-in router in the examples folder.
+If you can't wait, here is a [demo app](https://github.com/hydux/hydux/tree/master/examples/router-ssr) with built-in router in the examples folder.

 ```sh
 cd ./examples/router-ssr